Live Aid: Background

-The 1985 Live Aid concert was conceived as a follow-on to the successful charity single "Do They Know It's Christmas?" which was also the brainchild of Geldof and Ure.
+The 1985 Live Aid concert was conceived as a follow-on to the successful charity single "Do They Know It's Christmas?" which was also the idea of Geldof and Ure.
 In October 1984, images of hundreds of thousands of people starving to death in Ethiopia were shown in the UK in Michael Buerk's BBC News reports on the 1984 famine.
 The BBC News crew were the first to document the famine, with Buerk's report on 23 October describing it as "a biblical famine in the 20th century" and "the closest thing to hell on Earth".
 The reports featured a young nurse, Claire Bertschinger, who, surrounded by 85,000 starving people, told of her sorrow of having to decide which children would be allowed access to the limited food supplies in the feeding station and which were too sick to be saved.
-She would put a little mark on the children who got chosen, with Geldof stating of her at the time, "In her was vested the power of life and death.
+She would put a little mark on the children who got chosen, with Geldof stating of her at the time: "In her was vested the power of life and death.
 She had become God-like and that is unbearable for anyone."
-Traumatised by what she experienced she did not speak about it for two decades, recalling in 2005, "I felt like a Nazi sending people to the death camps.
+Traumatised by what she experienced she did not speak about it for two decades, recalling in 2005: "I felt like a Nazi sending people to the death camps.
 Why was I in this situation?
 Why was it possible in this time of plenty that some have food and some do not?
-It is not right".
+It is not right."

 Shocked by the report, the British public inundated relief agencies, such as Save the Children, with donations, with the report also bringing the world's attention to the crisis in Ethiopia.
-Such was the magnitude of Buerk's report it was also broadcast in its entirety on a major US news channel—almost unheard of at the time.
-From his home in London Geldof also saw the report, and called Ure from Ultravox (Geldof and Ure had previously worked together for charity when they appeared at the 1981 benefit show The Secret Policeman's Ball in London) and together they quickly co-wrote the song, "Do They Know It's Christmas?" in the hope of raising money for famine relief.
-Geldof then contacted colleagues in the music industry and persuaded them to record the single under the title 'Band Aid' for free.
+Such was the magnitude of Buerk's report it was also broadcast in its entirety on a major US news channel – almost unheard of at the time.
+From his home in London Geldof also saw the report and called Ure from Ultravox (Geldof and Ure had previously worked together for charity when they appeared at the 1981 benefit show The Secret Policeman's Ball in London) and together they quickly co-wrote the song "Do They Know It's Christmas?" in the hope of raising money for famine relief.
+Geldof then contacted colleagues in the music industry and persuaded them to record the single under the name Band Aid for nothing.
 On 25 November 1984, the song was recorded at Sarm West Studios in Notting Hill, London, and was released four days later.
 It stayed at number one for five weeks in the UK, was Christmas number one, and became the fastest-selling single ever in Britain and raised £8 million, rather than the £70,000 Geldof and Ure had initially expected.
 Geldof then set his sights on staging a huge concert to raise further funds.